lmgveerhoek/aeroreserve-ticket-booking-service/README.md

-# AeroReserve Seat Reservation Service
+# AeroReserve Ticket Booking Service

-This is the README file for the AeroReserve app project.
-This will help you understand how to set up the application architecture with all the needed services.

-# README

 This repository contains the source code for the ticket booking service, which is a Java Spring Boot application.